-- (1) A person must not keep bees in an urban area without the prior written approval of an Authorised Officer. - An Authorised Officer may give written approval subject to any conditions and to payment of any prescribed fee. - (3) For the avoidance of doubt, clauses 802(1) and (2) apply to any keeping of bees in the District, including in a rural area. - (1) No person shall keep bees in the District if in the opinion of an authorised officer, the keeping of bees is likely to become a nuisance or potential danger to any person. - (2) For the avoidance of doubt, clauses 602(1) and (2) and 606 (1) apply to any keeping of bees in the District, including in a rural area. - (3) A person may keep bees in the urban area as follows:
+- 8.1 No person shall keep bees in the district if in the opinion of an Authorised Officer, the keeping of bees is likely to become a nuisance or potential danger to any person. - 8.2 For the avoidance of doubt, clauses 4.1 and 4.2 and 8.1 apply to any keeping of bees in the district, including in a rural area. - 8.3 A person may keep bees in the urban area as follows: